Back to Publications

 A good AI course should include projects such as:

-This is why Prompt to Profit for Kids focuses on helping children build real websites and digital projects with AI.
+This is why Prompt to Profit now serves as the practical beginner path for children, teenagers, and new learners who want to build real websites and digital projects with AI.

 If your child is older, also read AI Skills for Nigerian Teenagers: Building a Portfolio Before University.